 Written requests that the Colorado DMV examine or reexamine a driver may come from:

+• close relatives—including a spouse, parent, or child.
 The request must include the reason for the re-exam or medical requirement.
-People requesting the examination must also include their full name and address and relationship to the driver.
+The person requesting must also include his or her full name and address and relationship to the driver.
 Such requests are not kept confidential; drivers are entitled to a copy of the request by paying a fee of $2.20.

 Colorado physicians are encouraged, but not required, to report to the DMV patients' conditions that may cause a lapse of consciousness, seizures, or other medical conditions that may affect the ability to drive safely.